A response to Cancer Research UK

 2. Mr Scott states: ‘We only use animals when there is no alternative’, and claims that experiments on mice are necessary ‘because the complex interactions between cells and tissues that occur during the development and spread of cancer within the human body cannot as yet be properly reproduced using other methods’.

-There is a wealth of alternative approaches in cancer research (Animal Aid has produced a briefing on this issue).
+There is a wealth of alternative approaches in cancer research.

 Progress away from animal experimentation has been far too slow, partly because of the endlessly repeated mantra of ‘no alternative’.
 One of the case studies in our briefing cites the successful development of human tissue models of breast cancer.
 One of the researchers describes how their models are ‘advantageous over animal models as they more closely represent human disease and unlike animal experiments allow us to mimic the complex cellular interactions occurring in breast cancer, an essential step in understanding breast cancer behaviour’. (http://www.drhadwentrust.org/downloads/NC3Rs%20poster%202009%20D%20Holliday.pdf).

 Animal Aid is disappointed that Mr Scott feels the need to deny the existence of such progressive research work that could bring great clinical benefit.

 3. Mr Scott states that ‘animal research is governed by stringent regulations set down by UK law’.